 In November 2011 the company acquired Halcrow Group, a London-based specialist in environmental, infrastructure and transport projects for an estimated $192 million.
 The deal helped boost CH2M HILL's facilities and infrastructure revenues and expanded the company's global reach, adding Halcrow's extensive client list and about 100 offices worldwide.

 In 2011 CH2M HILL expanded its public transit business when it acquired the state and local government transit consulting business of Booz Allen Hamilton.

-The company is owned by its employees.
+The company, which is owned by its employees, was founded in 1946.